-The colour change is due to spasm and narrowing in the small blood vessels in the skin of the hands and feet.
-These spasms may also occur in other areas such as the nose, earlobes and occasionally the tongue.
+The colour change is due to changes in blood circulation with narrowing in the small blood vessels in the skin of your hands and feet.
+This may also occur in other areas such as your nose, earlobes and occasionally your tongue or nipples.

 The cause of Raynaud's is unknown but it can sometimes run in families.
-There is no cure, but practical measures can be taken to prevent attacks.
 The use of chainsaws, jack-hammers or similar vibrating equipment may bring on a Raynaud's attack.
-In some people, medicines such as beta-blockers and migraine drugs can bring on Raynaud's.
+For some people, medicines such as beta blockers, migraine treatments and chemotherapy drugs can bring on Raynaud's.

 In a small number of people, Raynaud's may be the first indication that an underlying condition, such as an autoimmune disorder, may be present.
 An example is the connective tissue disease called scleroderma.
 A simple blood test can be done that looks for special markers or antibodies in your blood that show whether or not you may have this condition.
 If the test is positive, your doctor will carry out further tests.

-When you have an attack, try to stay calm.
-Gently re-warm your fingers or toes as soon as you can.
-Placing your hands under your armpits often helps.
+When you have an attack, stay calm and gently re-warm your fingers or toes as soon as you can.
+Placing your hands under your armpits or swinging your arms during an attack often helps.
 Go inside if you are outdoors, as this is usually warmer.
-Try wiggling your fingers or toes; move or walk around to try and improve your circulation.
+Try wiggling your fingers or toes.
+Move or walk around to try and improve your circulation.
 If you can, run warm (not hot) water over the affected part of your body until normal colour returns.

 Aim for constant temperature

-- Try to avoid sharp changes in temperature: a change in temperature is more likely to bring on an attack than just being in the cold.
-Do not sit in draughts and be aware of air conditioning as this can make rooms very cool.
+- Don't sit in draughts and be aware of air conditioning as this can make rooms very cool.

-- Try to avoid sweating too much or make sure you use clothes that wick sweat away from the body, because sweat cools the body.
+- Try to avoid sweating too much or make sure you use clothes that wick sweat away from your body, because sweat cools your body.

 Exercise and reduce stress